|Closing date ||17:30, Thursday 09 April 2015|

 Purpose and priorities of award

-The purpose of the Deis Recording Award is to provide support for traditional arts recording projects, or recording projects involving collaboration between the traditional arts and other artforms.
+The purpose of the Deis Recording & Publication Award is to provide support for traditional arts projects, or projects involving collaboration between the traditional arts and other artforms, that focus on the recording or publication of work.
 Priority will be given to projects that demonstrate:

 - attention to artistic quality